bscottm/simh/README-CMake.md

   - `FEATURE_VIDEO`: Simulator video support.
   - `FEATURE_DISPLAY`: Video display support.

+- Package family name: The `PKG_FAMILY` option adds the simulator to a package "family" or simulator packaging group, e.g., "DEC PDP simulators".

 - `BUILDROMS` option keyword: If the simulator has a boot ROM header file that is maintained or generated by `BuildROMS`, add this keyword to the `add_simulator` function call.